echosummet/RentedIt/Contributing.md

-## 🛒 Daneizo
+## 🛒 RentedIt

-Thank you for your interest in contributing to **Daneizo**!
+Thank you for your interest in contributing to **RentedIt**!
 We’re excited to see what creative ideas you bring.
 Follow these simple guidelines below to get started.

 ---